What is Long Exposure? capture better Long Exposure With Smartphone

 Shutter-speed

-This is another important feature which you need to know and understand before you start capturing better long exposure shots.
+This is another important feature which you need to know and understand before you start capturing better long-exposure shots.

-basically shutter-speed helps you to manage your camera shutter.
+Basically, shutter speed helps you to manage your camera shutter.

-yes, you can set 100-200 ISO for better results, but if there are more lights coming into your camera sensors then you’ll get totally overexposed images so better you perform long exposure photography in low light.
+Yes, you can set 100-200 ISO for better results, but if more lights are coming into your camera sensors then you’ll get totally overexposed images.

 To capture all the example images I attached another smartphone lens, you can read about that lens here.